 - Click on the Privacy Controls tab on the left side of the page.

-- Check off Activity Visibility or Heart Rate Visibility and click Next.
+- Locate the Edit Past Activities section, check off Activity Visibility or Heart Rate Visibility, and click Next.

 - Make your selection and click Next.